GEMDevEng/NovaCore/PHASE_2_COMPLETION.md

 ## Executive Summary

 Phase 2 (API Abstraction Layer) has been successfully completed.
 The provider abstraction pattern has been implemented, enabling seamless switching between AI providers without modifying frontend code.
-The Gemini adapter maintains 100% backward compatibility while preparing the codebase for Groq integration in Phase 3.
+The Gemini adapter maintains 100% backward compatibility while preparing the codebase for Cohere integration in Phase 3.

 ## Tasks Completed